josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

 5. Select **Create** to provision the Experimentation and Model Management Service.
 The deployment should take about 2 minutes.

-6. When the deployment completes, navigate to your resource group and confirm that you see an instance of Machine Learning Experimentation and Machine Learning Model Management
+6. When the deployment completes, navigate to your resource group and confirm that you see an instance of Machine Learning Experimentation and Machine Learning Model Management.

     ![You should see both the Machine Learning Experimentation and Model Management servicces in your resource group](media/machine-learning-experimentation-and-model-management.png)